hai-zhu/solver_test/README.md

     * casadi_shooting_example.m
     * casadi_collocation_example.m

-## ACADOS test
+### ACADOS test
-If you want to test the acados solver, first navigate to the directory './matlab/mpc/acados/'.
+If you want to test the acados solver with MATLAB, first navigate to the directory './matlab_impl/mpc/acados/'.
 From the folder, open a terminal and run 'source env_set.sh'.
 Next open MATLAB from the terminal via the command 'matlab'.
 Then you can run the 'acados_example.m' script to test the acados solver.

 If you find this code useful in your research then please cite:
 ```